 When a probationary student's accumulative GPA rises above these minimum levels he is removed from probation.
-The following steps are required of students on probation:
+Students on probation:

-- 1. Are under the special supervision of Dean of Education. - 2.
-Will be requested to adjust academic loads (12 hr. max.) - Restricted from participation in certain extra and co-curricular activities.
+- 1. Are under the special supervision of the Academic Dean. - 2.
+Will be requested to adjust academic loads (12 hr. max.) - 3.
+Are Restricted from participation in certain extra-and co-curricular activities.